larspli/FirstPrinciplesOfMath/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This book introduces the fundations of mathematics.
+This book introduces the foundations of mathematics.

 ### Built With